4 Revenue Cycle Management Functions That Promote Financial Health

 Ideally, a user should be able to immediately see which claims were rejected so that they can act on them promptly.

 There should be no confusion about which claims have been rejected.
-Furthermore, a very small number of clicks, if any, should be required to get that information.
+A very small number of clicks, if any, should be required to get that information.

 Be mindful that some RCM tools manage rejected claims in ways that are more conducive to reconciliation than others.